realalunda/Thanabordee/README.md

 # Hi, I’m Thanabordee

-I'm Thanabordee, or you can call me Bastackle.
+You can call me Peak.
-Computer Science at Kasetsart University Sriracha Campus [CS26]
+I'm a Computer Science student at Kasetsart University Sriracha Campus [CS26]

 ## Skills and Tools